twoyi/twoyi/README.md

 You can check if it is installed by running `./gradlew cargoBuild`.
 If it succeeded, you will see libtwoyi.so in `app/src/main/jniLibs/arm64-v8a`.

+PS.
+Please use the ndk 22 or lower version, otherwise it may build fail.

 ### Integrating rootfs

 The ROM of twoyi is being turned into open-source, so you cannot build it now.
 You can use the prebuilt ROM instead.
-To do that, extract rootfs.7z from the official release apk and copy it to `app/assets`.
+To do that, extract rootfs.7z from the official release apk and copy it to `app/src/main/assets`.

 ### Build with Android Studio